-- ► Is the PLC connected to the power supply? - Are the participants available in the TCP/IP network? - Can the PLC be reached via the Ping command? - Can the PLC be reached via Telnet? - Are the PLC and the PC connected with the right cable? - Did you configure the net address correctly, both in the driver dialog and in the address properties of the variables? - ▶ Does the name/the ID of the variable match the one in the PLC? - ► Analysis with the Diagnosis Viewer (on page 39): Which messages are displayed?
+- ▶ Is the PLC connected to the power supply? - ► Are the participants available in the TCP/IP network? - Can the PLC be reached via the Ping command? - Can the PLC be reached at the respective port via TELNET? - Did you configure the net address correctly, both in the driver dialog and in the address properties of the variables? - Did you use the right object type for the variable? - Does the offset addressing of the variable match the one in the PLC? - Analysis with the Diagnosis Viewer: Which messages are displayed?